bfs15/HiddenClick/README.md

 Frees tabs after loading is complete, or if you load/activate another page**

 ## Read Before Usage
-* **Internet usage will increase significantly when browsing the web**
+* **Internet usage will increase significantly when browsing the web, as expected**
 * **If you use window mode turn off chrome history sync.
 If you don't the extension will add hovered links to history.
-Extensions can remove history items reliably only with sync off**
+Extensions can remove history items reliably only with sync off (chrome limitation sadly) **

 ## Background Mode
 The script will get the HTML of the hovered link and requests the content it finds in it